 This haunted manor house is set in the hidden depths of North West Dorset.
-Nestled down winding country lanes and in the high yet deep narrow valleys of tributaries to the River Yeo, this back of beyond, gnarly oak dominated scenery adds to its already mystical aura.
+Nestled down winding country lanes and in the high, yet, deep and narrow valleys of tributaries to the River Yeo.
+This back of beyond, gnarly oak dominated scenery adds to its already mystical aura.
 The house itself has been called the most haunted in England, claiming to have 14 ghosts in total.
+The tales were encouraged by a previous owner in attempt to gain a few visitors!
 These include a farmer who committed suicide in the house’s hall, an aggressive footman who has thrown visitors to the floor with an icy grip, a little girl that stands at the top of a staircase and a wicked priest.

 However, the saddest story is of one young boy who grew up in the house.
 He was sent off to join the navy where he killed a man.
 He was judged insane and sent back to Sandford Orcas, locked up a room where died, aged 27.
 He was buried in a secret passageway behind the great chamber.
 Occasionally his screams can be heard, pleading to be released.

-His restless soul was said to haunt the remaining corridors of the house, often appearing with his face covered in blood.
-Villagers also experienced strange apparitions, being awoken in the night, with strange marks appearing on their necks and arms as well as hearing faint wails and screams on the whistling wind.
+It was said that his restless soul haunted the remaining corridors of the house, often appearing with his face covered in blood.
+Villagers experienced strange apparitions, being awoken in the night, with strange marks appearing on their necks and arms as well as hearing faint wails and screams on the whistling wind.

-Despite their efforts, he still roams the land.
-Apparently every night at midnight, a phantom coach and horses stops at the entrance gates to Eastbury House.
+Despite their efforts, he apparently still roams the landscape, hidden in the surrounding woodland.
+At midnight, a phantom coach and horses stops at the entrance gates to Eastbury House.
 Doggett appears, wearing his token bridges and yellow ribbon.
 He steps in and the carriage takes him up to the house.
-Silence descends, the temperature drops and then a shot is fired.
+Silence descends, the temperature drops and a shot is fired.

 Today the decorative landscape has been left to grow, taking back what was once its own.
-Bent iron railings circle the northern edge and crumbling walls edge its southern and western boundary.
-The surrounding woodland conceals stones, bricks and earthworks of the original design, while an ancient Neolithic long barrow and Bronze Age burial mounds merge alongside.
-A Roman road even cuts straight through the estate.
-The isolated Zareba Clump, a dark wooded cluster of heavy yews, tall beeches and hallowed oaks, is said to contain a silver table, possibly treasure from the house.
+Bent iron railings circle the northern boundary and crumbling walls edge its southern and western boundary.
+The surrounding woodland conceals stones, bricks and earthworks, while an ancient Neolithic long barrow and Bronze Age burial mounds merge into the trees.
+A Roman road cuts straight through the estate, passing the isolated Zareba Clump, a dark wooded cluster of heavy yews, tall beeches and hallowed oaks, claimed to contain a silver table, possibly treasure from the house.
 But, it is rumoured to be aggressively guarded by Doggett’s spirit!